NisalU/New1/README.md

-# AI Trading Signal Bot (Termux + Web Dashboard)
+# AI Trading Signal Bot (linux + Web Dashboard)

-A pure-Python crypto trading signal bot that analyzes Binance market data with 10 strategies and serves a live charting dashboard on your phone's local IP.
+A pure-Python crypto trading signal bot that analyzes Binance market data with 10 strategies and serves a live charting dashboard on local machine local ip

 Built on **aiohttp + WebSocket** for realtime updates: live trade ticks move the last candle and the price with smooth animation, klines stream in as they form, and analysis snapshots / signals push instantly to every connected browser.
-No numpy / pandas — only `aiohttp`, `websockets` and `requests`, so it installs cleanly on Termux.
+No numpy / pandas — only `aiohttp`, `websockets` and `requests`, so it installs cleanly on linux

 ## Strategies (confluence scored)